 Do you eat kale?
 It’s the IT vegetable.
 The coolest green you can eat.
 And it’s now showing up on restaurant menus, it’s probably in your green smoothie or in the new way you make salads and it’s your new kind of healthy chip.
 Whether you eat it raw, roasted, steamed, braised or baked, kale is a super food full of fiber, antioxidants and vitamins.

 1. Kick start your day with a Kale smoothie.
-This kale smoothie has two greens, kale and spinach but it tastes like pineapple.
+This kale smoothie is delicious.
 You can buy frozen kale in the freezer section at your local grocery store or add fresh kale.
 Either way, this smoothie won’t disappoint!

 1 cup frozen pineapple